Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

 \subsection{Information acquisition prioritization}

-The marginal improvement in the optimal coordination outcome obtained by relaxing a constraint is proportional to the corresponding dual multiplier $\lambda_c$, as shown in \Cref{cor:sigmaSensitivity}.
+The marginal improvement in the optimal coordination outcome obtained by relaxing a constraint is proportional to the corresponding dual multiplier $\lambda_c$, as shown in \Cref{prop:sigma_sensitivity}.
 Classically, $\lambda_c$ can be interpreted as the ``shadow price'' associated with constraint $c$.
+However, this quantity alone does not determine which uncertainty source should be prioritized for information acquisition.

-However, this quantity alone does not determine which information should be prioritized.
-As indicated by \Cref{eq:constraints}, each constraint margin consists of a structural component $m_c(z^\star)$ and an uncertainty component $q(\alpha)\sigma_{i(c)}$.
+As shown in \Cref{eq:constraints}, each constraint margin consists of a structural component $m_c(z^\star)$ and a recommendation-weighted uncertainty component $q(\alpha)\sigma_{i(c)}\pi_c$.
+Thus, even highly sensitive constraints may provide limited benefit from additional information if their uncertainty contribution is negligible.
+Conversely, large uncertainty alone may have little effect when the corresponding constraint has low sensitivity.

-To quantify the value of information, we combine the sensitivity result of \Cref{sec:sigmaSensitivity} with the magnitude of the uncertainty per \Cref{sec:originAnalysis}.
+To quantify the value of information, we combine the sensitivity result in \Cref{sec:sigmaSensitivity} with the uncertainty contribution discussed in \Cref{sec:originAnalysis}.
 A first-order approximation of the improvement from eliminating $\sigma_{i(c)}$ is